 Step-by-Step Guide to Use Alternative to PhotoRescue

 Connect your digital camera, external hard drives, player, Smartphone and more, to Mac using USB cable.
 Alternatively, you can decide to remove the Memory card from your device, insert it into a card reader and then plug in the card reader to Mac.
-Download iSkysoft Data Recovery for Mac.
+Download Recoverit for Mac.
 Install it on your Mac by dragging the "downloaded file" to "Applications".
 When the installation process is complete, double-click the software's icon to launch it.
+From the main window of the software, please select "Photo" option and click "Next".

 Note: If you would like to retrieve photos from your Mac's hard drives or partitions, you'll have to get another Mac computer, download the software on USB flash drive and then recover data while the program is installed on the USB flash drive.
 This helps prevent permanent loss of your files due to data overwriting.

-Once you launch iSkysoft Data Recovery for Mac, select the "Lost Data Recovery" tab.
 A new window will open, and it displays all the internal and external drives.
-Select the drive from where you have lost your photos and then click the "Scan" button to start the scanning process.
-If your drive isn't listed, select the "Refresh Drives" button, and it will appear.
+Select the drive from where you have lost your photos and then click the "Start" button to start the scanning process.
+If your drive isn't listed, select the refresh icon, and it will appear.

 When the scanning process is over, another window will open.
 Here, you can preview and even distinguish the validity of your photos before recovery.
 To start the recovery process, mark the pictures in the list and select the "Recover" button to save your photos to the selected path.
 Note that you shouldn't save the pictures to the device from where you lost them.